 Be Consistent with the Information You Provide

-Try to ensure that you always report the same information about your even if it is to two different organizations.
+Try to ensure that you always report the same information about yourself even if it is to two different organizations.
 If you report something for Canada Pension Plan benefits, you want to report the same for long-term providers.

 Inconsistencies can result when you start guessing treatment dates or the length of time specific symptoms have been bothering you.
 To be safe, you may want to record your symptoms in a journal to ensure you are always reporting the correct information.
 If certain symptoms have resolved and others have gotten worse, address those too.

 It is easy to get stuck in a negative mindset or remember your symptoms as more severe or frequent than they actually were.
 Be careful that when you are reporting your symptoms that you are not overlooking your average days to focus only on your worst.
 Often, a second perspective can be helpful in preventing you from embellishing.

 Try to ground your symptoms by addressing them on a scale from one to ten or addressing the limitations that your symptoms cause rather than using arbitrary words such as “severe” or “extreme,” which can mean different things to different people.

 For example, instead of saying, “I suffer from severe foot pain,” you might want to say, “I suffer from foot pain which gets worse when I put weight on it—when I do, the pain is a 5 out of 10.”

 Be Careful of What You Post on Social Media